Shrey12202/Rarity-AI/README.md

 - Node.js (>=18.x)
 - Python (>=3.8)
 - Supra wallet account
-- API keys for Grok and Gemini APIs
+- API keys for Groq and Gemini APIs
 - Supra SDK credentials
 - **Docker** and **Docker Compose** installed on your system.